whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 My Comments:

   *  I think the biggest reflection I have on my scores is the progress I've made.
-I was weak in a number of areas to begin, but have made progress in refining and refactoring my code.
-I know I still have plenty of room to continue to grow, but I think this is one area that has grown significantly since day one.
+I was weak in a number of areas, but particularly Ruby style and refactoring.
+I have made progress in this area.
+I know I still have plenty of room to continue to grow, but I think this is one area that has developed significantly since my first project.

 ## C: Group Projects